recharts/recharts/README.md

 All the components of Recharts are clearly separated.
 The lineChart is composed of x axis, tooltip, grid, and line items, and each of them is an independent React Component.
 The clear separation and composition of components is one of the principle Recharts follows.

+## Demo

+To examine the demos in your local build, execute npm run-script demo and then browse to http://localhost:3000

 ## Module Formats

 - [babel-plugin-recharts](https://github.com/recharts/babel-plugin-recharts) A simple transform to cherry-pick Recharts modules so you don’t have to.